-Comments are most helpful if they:

-- respond to the question stated, where applicable; - contain a clear rationale; and - describe any alternatives EIOPA should consider.
+Comments are most helpful if they: respond to the question stated, where applicable; contain a clear rationale; and describe any alternatives EIOPA should consider.

-Please send your comments to EIOPA via the EU Survey [link], by 7 October 2022.
+Please send your comments to EIOPA via this EU Survey, by 7 October 2022.
 Contributions not provided via the EU Survey or after the deadline will not be processed.
 In case you have any questions please contact differentialpricing@eiopa.europa.eu